Flow Features And Config Toggles

 For detailed overlap/version behavior choices, see Run Concurrency.

-Trigger Choice By Target
+Interface And Schedule Choice By Target

-| Target | Practical trigger preference | Notes |
+| Target | Practical surface preference | Notes |

 |---|---|---|

-live | Prefer :schedule for unattended automation, plus installation/live webhooks when needed. | Treat live trigger surfaces as stable runtime entrypoints. |
+live | Prefer :schedules for unattended automation, plus installation/live webhook interfaces when needed. | Treat live runtime surfaces as stable entrypoints. |

 Step Capabilities And Toggles